Before Your Session

 Bring simple jewelry that does not distract.
 We will shoot with and without jewelry.
 Mostly I prefer no jewelry to eliminate distractions, but it’s up to you what we shoot!

 If you wear glasses every day, you should have your glasses in your headshot.
 If you sometimes wear glasses and sometimes wear contacts, bring the glasses to try.
-If you have multiple pairs, bring them, so we can try multiple frames and lenses.
-If your glasses do not have the non-reflective coating we will most likely not be able to photograph you wearing them.
+If you have multiple pairs, bring them, so we can try them all.

 • It is very helpful to wax and manicure your eyebrows, nose hairs and remove facial fuzz prior to your photo shoot.
 BUT make sure to do this 3 or more days before your session, just in case you have a skin reaction.